A set of puzzles (questions, hints, and answers)

 Sign up with just your Google or Apple account.
 Create and publish projects entirely for free.

 X points or more, Y items or more) to grade rewards after the mystery game ends.
-A full-scale mystery event hosted at the "Kaze no Oka" roadside station in Tono, Iwate, that keeps participants engaged for 4–5 hours across 9 locations citywide.
+A full-scale mystery event hosted at the "Kaze no Oka" roadside station in Tono, Iwate, that keeps participants engaged for several hours across 5 locations citywide.
 Operated with paper kits and T&T's answer system, running year-round.
+Season 1 is currently underway, and on average more than 80% of participants complete the course.

-A year-long mystery game set in the world of Tono Monogatari, based at the "Kaze no Oka" and "Denshoen" facilities, with hints placed at 9 locations throughout the city.
+A year-long mystery game set in the world of Tono Monogatari, based at the "Kaze no Oka" and "Denshoen" facilities, with hints placed at 5 locations throughout the city.
 Participants buy a 1,500-yen mystery kit and submit multiple-choice answers from their smartphone.
 Based on the number of correct answers, they earn an "Ikai Hunter License" at three tiers — Junior, Senior, or Special.
 All participants receive a pin badge, and correct solvers receive an NFT of the spirit beast Izuna.
+Season 1 is currently underway, and on average more than 80% of participants complete the course, spending over three hours from check-in to finish at the roadside station and other facilities around the city.